-MINDs Lab's parent firm tried to sell the company because of financial difficulties.
+MINDs Lab's parent firm tried to sell the company.
 Former PricewaterhouseCoopers consultant Taejoon Yoo, however, saw opportunity in the shift to data analysis so he and his partners took interest in the losing firm.

 In March 2015, MindsLab made a "pivot" in its business model and embarked on customer analytics.
 In the same year, it caught the eye of a venture capital (VC) firm.